This is an excerpt from the book Token Economy, written by Shermin Voshmgir, 2019

-While the existence of tokens in general and digital tokens in particular is not new, the speed with which these cryptographic tokens are being deployed and issued is an indicator that these tokens might be the killer application of block- chain many people have been waiting for.
-As of April 2019, and within less than a decade since the emergence of the Bitcoin white paper, an ecosystem of over 2200 publicly traded crypto assets are listed on Coinmarketcap and over total of 175.000 Ethereum token contracts were found on the Ethereum main network.
+While the existence of tokens in general and digital tokens, in particular, is not new, the speed with which these cryptographic tokens are being deployed and issued is an indicator that these tokens might be the killer application of blockchain many people have been waiting for.
+As of April 2019, and within less than a decade since the emergence of the Bitcoin white paper, an ecosystem of over 2200 publicly traded crypto assets are listed on Coinmarketcap and over a total of 175.000 Ethereum token contracts were found on the Ethereum main network.
 These cryptographic tokens are o en issued with just a few lines of code, using a simple smart contract running on a blockchain.
-These special types of smart con- tracts, also referred to as token contracts, de ne a bundle of conditional rights as- signed to the token holder.
+These special types of smart contracts also referred to as token contracts, define a bundle of conditional rights assigned to the token holder.
 Token contracts are essentially rights management tools that can represent any existing digital or physical asset, or access right to assets someone else owns.
 Tokens can represent anything from a store of value to a set of permissions in the physical, digital, and legal world.
-They facilitate collaboration across markets and jurisdictions and allow more transparent, e cient, and fair interactions between market participants, at low costs.
-Tokens can also incentivi- ze an autonomous group of people to individually contribute to a collective goal.
+They facilitate collaboration across markets and jurisdictions and allow more transparent, efficient, and fair interactions between market participants, at low costs.
+Tokens can also incentivize an autonomous group of people to individually contribute to a collective goal.
 These tokens are created upon proof of a certain behavior (read more: Chapter 4 – Purpose-Driven Tokens).

-The ability to deploy tokens at a low cost relatively e ortlessly on a public in- frastructure is a game changer, because it makes it economically feasible to repre- sent many types of real-life assets in a digital way that might not have been feasible before.
+The ability to deploy tokens at a low cost relatively effortlessly on a public infrastructure is a game-changer because it makes it economically feasible to represent many types of real-life assets in a digital way that might not have been feasible before.
 Examples could be fractional ownership of art or real estate.
 This might improve the liquidity and transparency of existing asset markets.
-It might also fun- damentally impact our economic interactions, much more than might meet the eye at such an early stage of their existence (read more: Part 4 – Security Tokens & Fractional Ownership).
+It might also fundamentally impact our economic interactions, much more than might meet the eye at such an early stage of their existence (read more: Part 4 – Security Tokens & Fractional Ownership).

-Digital assets are not a new thing, but cryptographic tokens on the block- chain have lower issuance and management costs involved.
-They can be easily issu- ed and securely traded on a blockchain, without an intermediary or escrow service.
-Whereas state-of-the-art digital assets are controlled by centralized entities, they can now be issued with a few lines of code, and managed by a public and veri able infrastructure like a blockchain.
-Tokens can provide (I) more transparency along marketplaces than with existing nancial systems.
-This could signi cantly reduce fraud or corruption along the supply chain of goods, services, and nancial trans- actions.
-Tokens also have the potential of (II) reducing transaction costs of deve- loping, managing, and trading of cryptographic assets along distributed ledgers, than managing assets along state-of-the-art systems.
-This could lower barriers to create e cient marketplaces for products and services that are not currently toke- nized, like art or real estate.
-The e ects are (III) increased liquidity, lower costs of price discovery, and less fragmented markets for such products and services.
-This may result in (IV) completely new use cases, business models, and asset types that were not economically feasible before, and potentially enable completely new va- lue creation models.
+Digital assets are not a new thing, but cryptographic tokens on the blockchain have lower issuance and management costs involved.
+They can be easily issued and securely traded on a blockchain, without an intermediary or escrow service.
+Whereas state-of-the-art digital assets are controlled by centralized entities, they can now be issued with a few lines of code, and managed by a public and verifiable infrastructure like a blockchain.
+Tokens can provide (I) more transparency along marketplaces than with existing financial systems.
+This could significantly reduce fraud or corruption along the supply chain of goods, services, and financial transactions.
+Tokens also have the potential of (II) reducing transaction costs of developing, managing, and trading of cryptographic assets along distributed ledgers, than managing assets along state-of-the-art systems.
+This could lower barriers to create e cient marketplaces for products and services that are not currently tokenized, like art or real estate.
+The effects are (III) increased liquidity, lower costs of price discovery, and less fragmented markets for such products and services.
+This may result in (IV) completely new use cases, business models, and asset types that were not economically feasible before, and potentially enable completely new value creation models.

-While more and more people are starting to create and invest into cryptographic tokens, the understanding of di erent token types out there is still limited, even among professional investors and seasoned members of the blockchain com- munity.
+While more and more people are starting to create and invest into cryptographic tokens, the understanding of different token types out there is still limited, even among professional investors and seasoned members of the blockchain community.
 To add to the confusion, terms like “cryptocurrency,” “crypto assets,” and “tokens” are very o en used synonymously.
 The media mostly tends to refer to these new assets as “cryptocurrencies,” which is o en used to describe a diverse range of “crypto assets” or “tokens” that could represent anything from a physical good, a digital good, a security, a collectible, a royalty, a reward, or a ticket to a concert.
 I would, therefore, like to argue that the term “cryptocurrency” is not ideal, since many of these new assets were never issued with the intention to represent money in the rst place.
 “Cryptographic asset” would be a more generic term that one could use.
 The term “token” is also generic, but encompasses all tokens, not only asset-backed tokens.
-We can also see that with the rise of ICOs (Initial Coin O e- rings) and shi to ITOs (Initial Token O erings) or STOs (Security Token O erings), the term “token” has become somewhat omnipresent.
+We can also see that with the rise of ICOs (Initial Coin O e- rings) and shi to ITOs (Initial Token Offerings) or STOs (Security Token Offerings), the term “token” has become somewhat omnipresent.

 History of Tokens

 Tokens are not a new thing and have existed since long before the emergence of blockchain.
 Traditionally, tokens can represent any form of economic value.
 Shells and beads were probably the earliest types of tokens used.
-Other types of to- kens are, for example, casinos chips, vouchers, gi cards, bonus points in a loyalty program, coat check tokens, stock certi cates, bonds, concert or club entry tokens represented by a stamp on your hand, dinner reservations, ID cards, club mem- berships, or train or airline tickets.
-Most tokens have some inbuilt anti-counterfeit- ing measures, which may be more or less secure, in order to prevent people from cheating the system.
+Other types of tokens are, for example, casinos chips, vouchers, gi cards, bonus points in a loyalty program, coat check tokens, stock certificates, bonds, concert or club entry tokens represented by a stamp on your hand, dinner reservations, ID cards, club memberships, or train or airline tickets.
+Most tokens have some inbuilt anti-counterfeiting measures, which may be more or less secure, in order to prevent people from cheating the system.
 Paper money or coins are also tokens.
 Tokens are furthermore used in computing, where they can represent a right to perform some operation or manage access rights.
 A web browser, for example, sends tokens to websites when we surf the web, and our phone sends tokens to the phone system every time we use it.
 A more tangible form of computer tokens are tracking codes that you get to track your parcel with postal services, or QR codes that give you access to a train or plane.
 In psychology, tokens have been used as a positive reinforcement method of incentivizing desirable behavior in patients, especially in a hospital setting.
-Cogni- tive psychology uses reward tokens as a medium of exchange that can be exchanged for special privileges within the setting of a hospital stay.
+Cognitive psychology uses reward tokens as a medium of exchange that can be exchanged for special privileges within the setting of a hospital stay.

-In this historic context, cryptographic tokens on the Blockchain can combine both concepts: access rights to some underlying economic value (property) or a permission to access the property or services of someone else or a collective good.
-This property or service can be public (Bitcoin Network) or private (apartment that is rented out by a private person).
+In this historic context, cryptographic tokens on the Blockchain can combine both concepts: access rights to some underlying economic value (property) or a permission to access the property or services of someone else or collective good.
+This property or service can be public (Bitcoin Network) or private (an apartment that is rented out by a private person).
 It is important to note that the term “token” is simply a metaphor.
 Contrary to what the metaphor might suggest, a token does not represent a digital le that is sent from one device to the other.
-Instead, it re- fers to assets and/or access rights that are collectively managed by a network of computers, a blockchain network, or other distributed ledger.
-A distributed ledger provides a universal state layer, a public infrastructure in the form of a distribu- ted record of transactions that keeps track of which wallet address is the owner of which token (read more: Part 1 – Web 3).
+Instead, it refers to assets and/or access rights that are collectively managed by a network of computers, a blockchain network, or other distributed ledger.
+A distributed ledger provides a universal state layer, a public infrastructure in the form of a distributed record of transactions that keeps track of which wallet address is the owner of which token (read more: Part 1 – Web 3).

 From a regulatory point of view, however, it is not definitively clear whether or how it is possible to acquire ownership or possession on such tokens.
 Therefore, concepts like custodianship would probably need legal modifications in many jurisdictions.

-Tokens currently do not cross networks, as they are issued and managed by blockchain-speci c smart contracts.
-These di erent blockchains have di erent standards and are o en not interoperable.
-However, token interoperability is an is- sue that is being tackled by projects like “Cosmos” and “Polkadot” that are currently emerging.
-Interoperability and standardization play into potential network e ects of mass adoption of tokens.
-The di erent standards currently make it infeasible for wallet developers to provide multi-token wallets.
+Tokens currently do not cross networks, as they are issued and managed by blockchain-specific smart contracts.
+These different blockchains have different standards and are o en not interoperable.
+However, token interoperability is an issue that is being tackled by projects like “Cosmos” and “Polkadot” that are currently emerging.
+Interoperability and standardization play into potential network effects of mass adoption of tokens.
+The different standards currently make it infeasible for wallet developers to provide multi-token wallets.
 Users will have different wallets for different tokens.
 The lack of multi-token wallets is one of the bottlenecks to usability of handling multiple tokens in one single so ware.

 Types of Tokens

-Full text including different classifications of tokens, sample token use-cases, including more graphics and high resultion graphics available in Token Economy (paperback & ebook), by Shermin Voshmgir, 2019
+Full text including different classifications of tokens, sample token use-cases, including more graphics and high-resolution graphics available in Token Economy (paperback & ebook), by Shermin Voshmgir, 2019

 About the Author: Shermin Voshmgir is the Author of the Book “Token Economy“.
 She is the director of the Research Institute for Cryptoconomics at the Vienna University of Economics, and the founder of BlockchainHub Berlin.
 In the past, she was a curator of TheDAO, and advisor to various startups like Jolocom, Wunder and the Estonian E-residency program.
 In addition to her studies at the Vienna University of Economics, she studied film and drama in Madrid.
 Her past work experience ranges from Internet startups, research & art.
 She is Austrian, with Iranian roots, and lives between Vienna and Berlin.